Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Tulsa and its opponents have gone over the current 57-point total in three of five games (60%) this season.
+- Tulsa and its opponents have gone over the current 55.5-point total in three of five games (60%) this season.

-- So far this season, 60% of South Florida's games (3/5) have had more combined points than Saturday's total of 57.
+- In 60% of South Florida's games this season (3/5), the teams combined to score more than Saturday's total of 55.5.

-- This contest's total is 11.7 points fewer than the 68.7 these two squads combine to give up per game in 2021.
+- This contest's over/under is 13.2 points fewer than the 68.7 these two squads combine to give up per game in 2021.

-- The average total in Golden Hurricane games this season is 58.1, 1.1 points above Saturday's over/under of 57.
+- The Golden Hurricane and their opponents have scored an average of 58.1 points per game in 2021, 2.6 more than Saturday's total.

-- In 2021, games involving the Bulls have averaged a total of 58.1 points, 1.1 more than the set over/under in this contest.
+- In 2021, games involving the Bulls have averaged a total of 58.1 points, 2.6 more than the set total in this contest.

 Tulsa Stats and Trends

-- Tulsa has played six games, with three wins against the spread.
+- In Tulsa's six games this year, it has three wins against the spread.

-- The Golden Hurricane have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- Tulsa's games this year have gone over the total in five out of five opportunities.
+- Tulsa's games this year have gone over the point total in all five opportunities.

-- In games that Tulsa churns out more than 495.4 yards, the team is 1-1 against the spread and 1-1 overall.
+- Tulsa is 1-1 against the spread and 1-1 overall when the team totals over 495.4 yards.

-- The Golden Hurricane have turned the ball over nine times this season, four more turnovers than the Bulls have forced (5).

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.